danielshaya/reactivejournal/README.md

 Testing is a primary motivation for RxJournal.
 RxJournal allows developers to blackbox test their code by recording all inputs and outputs in and out of their programs.

-One possible use case are unit tests where RxJournal recordings can be used to create comprehensive tests (see [RxPlayerTest] for an example where this is done in this project).
+An obvious use case are unit tests where RxJournal recordings can be used to create comprehensive tests (see [RxPlayerTest] for an example where this is done in this project).

 Another powerful use case is to enable users to replay production data into test systems.
-By simply copying over the journal file from a production system and replaying all or part of the file into a test system the exact conditions of the primary system should be able to be reproduced.
+By simply copying over the journal file from a production system and replaying all or part of the file into a test system the exact conditions of the primary system will be reproduced.

 ### 2. Remote Connnections

-RxJournal can be recorded on one JVM and can be replayed on a another JVM that has access to the file location.
+RxJournal can be recorded on one JVM and can be replayed on a another JVM that has access to the journal file location.

 The remote connection can read from the beginning of the recording or just start with live updates from the recorder.
-The remote connection (the 'listener') can write back to the journal effecting a two way conversation.
+The remote connection (the 'listener') can optionally write back to the journal effecting a two way conversation or RPC.
 There can be multiple readers and writers to the journal.

-The journal is serialised using Chronicle-Queue to a memory mapped file so the process of moving data from one JVM to another is exceedingly efficient and can be achieved in single digit micro seconds.
+RxJournal uses Chronicle-Queue (a memory mapped file solution) serialisation meaning that the process of moving data from one JVM to another is exceedingly efficient and can be achieved in single digit micro seconds.

-If you need to pass data between JVMs on the same machine this is not only the most efficient way to do so but you will also have a full recording of the data that goes between the JVMs.
+If you need to pass data between JVMs on the same machine this is not only the most efficient way to do so but you will also provide you with a full recording of the data that is transferred between the JVMs.

 ### 3. Slow consumers (handling back pressure)